eProsima-Private/AML-Tools/docs/rst/tutorials/aml_ip_collaborative_learning.rst

 This is the Python code for the `Model Manager Receiver Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/model_manager_receiver.html#user-manual-nodes-model-receiver>`__ application.
 It does not use real *AML Models*, but strings.
-It is implemented in |python| using :code:`amlip_py` API.
+It is implemented in |python| using :code:`amlip_py` :term:`API`.

 This code can be found `here <https://github.com/eProsima/AML-IP/blob/main/amlip_demo_nodes/amlip_collaborative_learning_demo/amlip_collaborative_learning_demo/model_receiver_custom.py>`__.

-The next block includes the Python header files that allow the use of the AML-IP Python API.
+The next block includes the Python header files that allow the use of the *AML-IP Python API*.

 .. code-block:: python